manideepk90/Iot-home/README.md

-# Smart Cooler Control App
+# Smart Cooler Control App V 1.0
 ## Overview

 This React Native application allows users to remotely control and monitor a smart cooler over a local Wi-Fi network.
 The app interfaces with a NodeMCU microcontroller, which manages the cooler's operations using relay modules and sensors.
 This project showcases IoT integration with mobile applications, providing a seamless and user-friendly experience.